dharmik0070/Global-Supermarket/README.md

 ## Challenges Faced

->It was great challenge for me to develop a ***Full-Stack*** application.But apart from it, there were many challenges I faced and it was really new learning, as I was new to some topics.
+>It was great challenge for me to develop a ***Full-Stack*** application.
+But apart from it, there were many challenges I faced and it was really new learning, as I was new to some topics.
 - <b>Database</b>
   - Like many developers, initially I faced issues in constraint management, like setting up foriegn keys in many-to-many relationship.
 - <b>Backend</b>
   - Faced issue in configuring ***Edit*** button, where I'd to work with fetching and posting data at same time, in *Manage Product Page*.
-(Backend development was quite strong compare to frontend devlopment)
+(Backend development was quite strong compare to frontend development)
 - <b>Frontend</b>
   - As I know *jQuery* a bit during developing this project, faced issues to configure button with some ***APIs*** and calling the same.
   - Also initially faced an issue in <b>jsonifying</b> frontend data to be send.